 A sample size of 14,767 adults (aged 35 to 85 years) received one of two curricula via Noom in a quasi-experimental study: the Noom Healthy Weight Program (HW) or the Noom-developed Diabetes Prevention Program (DPP), recognized by the US Centers for Disease Control and Prevention (CDC).
 The key outcome measure was weight over time, observed at baseline and weeks 16 and 52.

 Conclusion: Age and engagement are significant predictors of weight.
-Older adults lost more weight using Noom compared with younger adults, despite their engagement.
+Despite their engagement, older adults lost more weight using Noom than younger adults.

 The research aimed to investigate adherence to weight loss interventions for individuals attempting to lose weight using smartphone applications.